sansanwawa/sansanwawa/README.md

 - 🥁 I do sometimes code in C/C++ when build an app to communicate with a hardware such POS terminal or a card reader.
 - 🌱 I love to use ISO8583 protocol to communicate with financial institution to perform transaction.
 - 👩‍❤️‍👨 I'm a father with 2 kids that i'am always enjoying they're growing up 🍎🍏
-- 📫 So, if you want to reach me, drink some coffee, share some crazy ideas, please contact me at sandyharyono@gmail.com
+- 📫 So, if you want to reach me, drink some coffee, make some laugh together and share some crazy ideas, please contact me at sandyharyono@gmail.com
 - 😄 Reach my paypal if you really love what i have done here (https://paypal.me/sandyharyono)

 <!---